 If you have earned a billion dollars, by adhering to Dharma and are spending millions to buy yourself a private jet, then your actions are deserving or Yogya.
 But if you do not have money in your wallets and you steal a few hundred dollars by pick pocketing someone else, then you are undeserving or Ayogya.
 But how does one become Yogya or deserving?

 Anything we yearn to achieve materially; we need to start with a clam mind.
 A calm mind is the key to achieve everything.
 When a mind is disturbed it not only incurs problem, but, also, when you try to solve that problem, it either worsens the problem or simply creates a new problem.

-The calm mind is possible only through Santosham which in Vedic Sanskrit implies Contentment.
-Contentment is not about becoming Complacent; but about accepting all “problems” as situations and embracing the reality through indifference before resolving the situation to earn अर्थं (Artha) or Meaningful Wealth to achieve धनं (Dhanam) or Money.
+A calm mind is possible only through Santosham, which in Vedic Sanskrit implies Contentment.
+Contentment is not about becoming Complacent; but about accepting all “problems” as situations and embracing the reality throug, indifference, before resolving the situation to earn अर्थं (Artha) or Meaningful Wealth to achieve धनं (Dhanam) or Money.

-Santosham is possible only when a person has known, understood, and accepted the परमार्थ (Paramartha) or the Ultimate Truth that the change is only constant.
-Being able to embrace this Ultimate Truth a mind achieves a state of equilibrium.
-Once the mind achieves this state there are only situations forth it, never problems.
+Santosham is possible only when a person has known, understood, and accepted the परमार्थ (Paramartha) or the Ultimate Truth that, change is only constant.
+By being able to embrace this Ultimate Truth, a mind achieves a state of equilibrium.
+Once the mind achieves this state, there are only situations before it, never problems.
 Such a mind achieves significant power to convert even adversity into an opportunity.
 And all change then becomes a passing fad.

 For the Rishis only that mind is strong that neither gets elated amid opportunities nor depressed during threats.
 Such mind is the master key to all our success.
 This is the mind which has achieved Santosham; and for such minds all material prosperity is not only achievable but also sustainable.